 - Best Actress Oscar nominee Laura Linney (You Can Count on Me, 2000) as Clara Kinsey (née McMillen), Alfred Kinsey’s wife and unofficial collaborator.

 - Chris O’Donnell as Kinsey’s official collaborator Wardell Pomeroy.

 - Peter Sarsgaard as another collaborator, Clyde Martin, who also happened to be Kinsey’s sometime sex partner.

-More Toronto Film Festival offerings:
+Below are four other notable Toronto Film Festival offerings:

-- Based on W. Somerset Maugham’s 1937 novel Theatre, István Szabó’s Being Julia stars Annette Bening as late 1930s London stage diva Julia Lambert – a more explosively self-centered version of Bette Davis’ Broadway star Margo Channing (seen in Joseph L. Mankiewicz’s 1950 Best Picture Oscar winner All About Eve).
+- Based on W. Somerset Maugham’s 1937 novel Theatre, István Szabó’s Being Julia stars Annette Bening as late 1930s London stage diva Julia Lambert – a more explosively self-centered version of Bette Davis’ Broadway star Margo Channing seen in Joseph L. Mankiewicz’s 1950 Best Picture Oscar winner All About Eve.
 Also in the big-name cast: Jeremy Irons, Shaun Evans, Bruce Greenwood, and veterans Miriam Margolyes, Michael Gambon, Rosemary Harris, and Rita Tushingham.